fprasx/unlocked/mdbook/src/code/ops/complete_write.md

 ## Leaking memory

-Leaking memory is when you use memory but never free it.
-This is the first chunck of code that leaks.
+Leaking memory is when you use memory (allocating) but never free it.
+This is the first chunk of code that leaks.
 Our `Descriptor` has a pointer to an `Option<WriteDescriptor>`.
 When we store a different pointer, we lose the old pointer forever.
 Since we never do anything to deallocate the memory pointed to by the old pointer, like `Box::from_raw`, that memory will stay allocated until the end of the program.

-We can't just differectly free the memory though, as there could be another thread reading it.
-Later on, I'm going to show you how we can use a data structure called _hazard pointers_ to safely reclaim objects.
+We can't just directly free the memory right away though, as there could be another thread reading it.
+Later on, I'm going to show you how we can use a technique called _hazard pointers_ to safely reclaim (deallocate) objects.

 For now, the vector will stay leaky, and we'll move on the `push`.